 What if I overpay?

 If you have overpaid your payments on account, HMRC will repay you when you file your tax return.
 You will usually get the repayment within 5 working days.

 How can I reduce my payments on account?

-You can ask HMRC to reduce your payments on account.
-You’ll need a reasonable estimate of the tax you will pay in the coming year.
-You can tell HMRC the new figure you want to reduce your payments to either on your tax return or by filing a form known as SA303.
+You can ask HMRC to reduce your payments on account if you think your income will decrease in the following year.
+You’ll need a reasonable estimate of the tax you expect to pay in the coming year.
+You can tell HMRC the new reduced payment on account figures either on your tax return or by filing a separate form.